If you want to compete with other companies’ corporate wellness programs, you’re going to have to pay.

 “As corporate well-being programs continue to expand and evolve, companies are exploring new communication channels to connect with employees, as well as finding ways to personalize content to increase engagement,” explains the National Business Group on Heath.

 The survey also revealed that more than two-thirds of companies plan to expand their wellness initiatives to include programs not specifically focused on physical health.
+If you are curious about how to go about setting up wellness benefits, check out this post on how to do employee benefits planning.

 Many employers are now considering expanding their wellness platforms to include emotional health programs, stress management training, and financial wellness programs.
+Want to see how wellness benefits will impact your organization?
+Check out our guide on how to set up a employee benefits survey.

 At IncentFit, we’re always looking ahead to the future of wellness.
 Our wellness specialists can help to determine how much incentive is right for your unique company, or how you can explore programs that focus on more than just physical health.
 To get started, schedule an intro call.

-Read more about other types of benefits you can offer:
+Read more about other types of benefits you can offer.